 To make sure you have a great time; I approach all my portrait sessions the same way.

 I’m always looking for the natural connection between people.
 Wherever we are, I want genuine reactions and your goofiest smile.
 I’m not after forced poses and If I find a good setting, I will always choose the more natural shots.

 We arrived early at Bradgate park to avoid the crowds.
 This also made it possible for me to use the sun directly without worrying about harsh shadows below

 There’s something so striking about converting bright sunshine into black and white.
 I love it when the light lends itself to my slightly warm black and white edits too.

 Thanks to Mona & Richard for an amazing morning!
 I can’t wait for your wedding.

-If you’re thinking of having a pre-wedding shoot, why not check out my tips on how to get the best of your pre-wedding shoot here.
+If you’re thinking of having a connection shoot, why not check out my tips on how to get the best of them here.